xitrum-framework/xitrum/doc/async.rst

 2. Call renderXXX as many times as you want
 3. Lastly, call ``renderLastChunk``

+Notes:

-Headers are only sent on the first renderXXX call.
+* Headers are only sent on the first renderXXX call.
+* Chunks cannot be used with :doc:`page or action cache </cache>`.

 Comet
 -----

-WebSocket and long polling Ajax
+Do not use chunked response above for `Comet <http://en.wikipedia.org/wiki/Comet_(programming)/>`_, it's ugly (browser loading icon spins forever) and not reliable (browser may merge chunks together).

+Xitrum currently implements Comet by using Ajax long polling.
+WebSocket may be supported in the future when all major browsers have supported it.

 TODO